SharonBrizinov/secfeed/README.md

 - Build docker image using: `docker build -t secfeed .`
 - Run docker image using: `docker run --env-file ./.env secfeed`

+Alternatively, you can also download the docker image directly from this repo under the **Packages** section.

 ## Why not RSS / Push notifications / netsec ?
 Simply because many blogs/vendors are not supporting any form of push notifications or RSS.
 In addition not all CVE/Blog/Advisory are reaching main stream forums like Reddit.